-The Carlton Connect Initiative is envisaged by the University of Melbourne and its industry partners as Australia’s largest innovation hub.
-When complete, the CCI – located on the site of the former Royal Women’s Hospital in Carlton – will be the location for the Melbourne School of Engineering, the Science Gallery Melbourne and various engagement spaces in an integrated technology precinct.
-CCI will co-locate more than 2000 leaders from research and education, larger multinationals and SMEs, government and the creative communities.
+Melbourne Connect (MC) is envisaged by the University of Melbourne and its industry partners as Australia’s largest innovation hub.
+MC – on the site of the former Royal Women’s Hospital in Carlton – is the location for the Melbourne School of Engineering, the Science Gallery Melbourne and various engagement spaces in an integrated technology precinct.
+MC will co-locate more than 2000 leaders from research and education, larger multinationals and SMEs, government and the creative communities.

 Root Partnerships provided project management services for the schematic design and design development phases of the project.
 We coordinated the design for a complex project within a tight program, formulated a master project program, composed project briefs, procured consultant services, facilitated user group testing of the design, and coordinated and managed the consultant design team.
 We were also project manager and superintendent for the enabling and demolition works, service disconnections and hazardous material removal.